Adamtaranto/MpGAP/README.md

 #### Strategy 1

-It uses the hybrid assembly modes from Unicycler, Haslr and/or SPAdes.
+Uses the hybrid assembly modes from Unicycler, Haslr and/or SPAdes.

 #### Strategy 2

-It produces a long reads only assembly and polishes (correct errors) it with short reads using Pilon.
-By default, it runs 4 rounds of polishing (params.pilon_polish_rounds).
+Produces a long-read only assembly and polishes (corrects errors) it with short reads using Pilon.
+By default, this strategy runs 4 rounds of polishing (params.pilon_polish_rounds).

 #### Example: